pierrelocus/Bash-Scripts/README.md

 ### git_manager

-Can manage all git repos found with the find command
+Can manage all git repos and composer found with the find command.
+It's extremely minimal but does the job.